Real Estate taxes are billed in two equal installments each year:

 Use this Address Change Form to change your billing address.
 All change of address requests must be made in writing to the Department of Real Estate Assessments (DREA).

-When real estate is sold, responsibility for payment of taxes is worked out during settlement.
+When real estate is sold, responsibility for payment of taxes should be worked out during settlement.
 If you’ve sold the property referred to on the tax bill and another person has assumed responsibility for payment, return the bill to the Treasurer’s Office, 2100 Clarendon Blvd, Suite 201, Arlington, VA 22201, with any information you have about the new owner.
 Contact your settlement attorney with any questions regarding who is responsible for paying taxes on the sold property.